-- School site Active Directory (AD) computer accounts should be reconciled to BigFix.
-Nineteen of the 20 locations reviewed (or 95%) have not reconciled AD. - Four of the 20 schools reviewed (or 20%) had multiple computers that did not have the required up-to-date antivirus software installed. - Eight of the 20 schools reviewed (or 40%) had one or more computers that had not been made a member of the domain. - Timeouts with password protection after authorized logon and user inactivity should be enabled on computers through a centralized policy to protect critical computers. - While computers generally contained the required minimum accounts, various nonstandard Local Administrator accounts are found throughout 11 of the 20 (or 55%) school networks tested. - Wireless access point sweeps, administrative hard drive disposal, and disaster recovery plans need to be consistently performed and documented. - Intrusion prevention devices should be timely repaired and installed.

-these resources.
+School site Active Directory (AD) computer accounts should be reconciled to BigFix.
+Ten of the 20 locations reviewed (50%) had not reconciled AD.

+Eighteen of the 20 schools reviewed (90%) had multiple computers that did not have the required up-to-date antivirus software installed.

+Timeouts with password protection after authorized logon and user inactivity should be enabled utilizing a centralized policy to protect critical computers.

+stage of schools migrating their IT resources from a semi-autonomous platform to the present enterprise platform.
+However, management's awareness of the reported trend of audit exceptions and their responsiveness in addressing the findings should result in greater compliance with the above-stated standards.

+The findings and corresponding recommendations presented in this report are intended to assist the District in protecting its student, business and employee data and the systems supporting these resources.
 The findings reported in this series of reports indicate that IT concerns need to be explored and addressed district-wide.

 Notwithstanding our findings, adequate management of network resources and data security was generally observed.
 However, certain trends identified during the course of this audit disclosed areas that can greatly benefit from additional standardization across the network and increased oversight of school-based technology support staff.
-There were other less critical matters discussed with management that are not reported herein.

-Based on our observations, we have made 12 recommendations with detailed findings beginning on page 10.
+Based on our observations, we have made three recommendations with detailed findings beginning on page 8.